Best RAM for Ryzen 5 5600X in 2023

 • Maybe too gaudy for some

-On the outside, the sticks’ heat spreader just looks stunning in every possible way.
-The RGB lights are bright, and you can customize them with most of the motherboard manufacturers’ software, which is neat.
-It also doesn’t consume a lot of power, which is pretty great.
-The RGB surface also extends towards the motherboard as well, for an even better effect.
+On the outside, the sticks’ heat spreader looks stunning in every possible way.
+The RGB lights are bright, and you can customise them with most of the motherboard manufacturers’ software, which is neat.
+It also doesn’t consume much power, which is pretty great.
+The RGB surface also extends towards the motherboard for an even better effect.

 But it’s not just about looks.
-Performance is great as well, and you’re looking at two 8GB sticks that allow for dual-channel usage.
+Performance is also great, and you’re looking at two 8GB sticks that allow for dual-channel usage.
 The speed is 3600MHz, which is sufficient, and so are the CL18 timings, which keep performance at bay.
-Paired with the Ryzen 5 5600X, this is an excellent kit for a machine that you can use for both gaming and working, whichever you need.
+Paired with the Ryzen 5 5600X, this is an excellent kit for a machine you can use for gaming and working, whichever you need.
+This Ram can easily handle the workload of multi-tasking, and its compatibility with modern boards and integration with XMP ensures you won’t run into errors and have a smooth experience.

-At the end of the day, if looks are just as important as performance, you should definitely spend a bit extra and get XPG’s D60G RAM kit.
-It’s worth every cent you spend on it, and it will enhance your system’s aesthetics more than you’d think.
+At the end of the day, if looks are just as important as performance, you should spend a bit extra and get XPG’s D60G RAM kit.
+It’s worth every cent you spend on it and will enhance your system’s aesthetics more than you’d think.
+Some people like XPG RAMs for their aesthetics and exceptional build quality more than performance.

 Corsair Vengeance LPX